 - Properly manage tasks by assigning them to the right people at the right times.
 Know everything about your staff's strengths and weaknesses and use that knowledge.
 Take help of a task management software to help you manage the workflow.

 - Delegate proper authority at relevant times.
 Employees need to practice your powers and responsibilities in order to develop and understand your perspective on different matters.

 - There are tons of hidden issues in a workplace like harassment and bullying that employees go through.
 Since these issues are sensitive in nature, employees might not be very forthcoming in reporting them.
 Implement YourSafeHub in your organization.
 It’s a secure communication channel that lets employees report such problems anonymously.

-- Good managers have excellent motivational skills and are able to get their employees through the toughest times.
+- Good managers have excellent communication skills and are able to motivate their employees through toughest times.
 Timely remind your employees about their purpose and value to the organization.
-They need to be reminded every and then what role they play and how critical it is.
+They need to be reminded every now and then what role they play and how critical it is.